Minimum wage: Lebanon

 After two years of constant financial meltdown, Lebanon as of 2021 is ranking as one of the 10 countries in the world with the lowest minimum wages because of the collapse of the local pound following the Lebanese financial crisis that started in August 2019.

 The minimum monthly wage set at LBP 675,000, which valued USD 450 prior to the crisis, is barely reaching USD 30 nowadays.
 The currency has lost nearly 90% of its value and drove three quarters of residents into poverty.

-Article 44 of the Lebanese Code of Labor states that, “the minimum pay must be sufficient to meet the essential needs of the wage-earner or salary-earner and his family,” and according to Article 46, “the minimum pay assessed shall be rectified whenever economic circumstances render such review necessary.”
+Article 44 of the Lebanese Code of Labor states that, "the minimum pay must be sufficient to meet the essential needs of the wage-earner or salary-earner and his family", and according to Article 46, "the minimum pay assessed shall be rectified whenever economic circumstances render such review necessary".

 Republic of Ireland

 The national minimum wage was introduced in the Republic of Ireland in April 2000.
 Prior to this, minimum wages were set by industry-specific Joint Labour Committees.
 However, coverage for workers was low and the agreements were poorly enforced and moreover, those who were covered by agreements received low wages.

 As of April 2000, the government introduced a national minimum wage of €5.58 per hour.
 The minimum wage increased regularly in the period from 2000 to 2007 and reached €8.65 per hour in July 2007.
 As the global economic downturn hit the country in 2008, there was no further wage increases until 2016 when the minimum wage was increased to 9.15.

 Before the 2019, there existed specific categories of employees that earned sub-minimum wage rates, expressed as a percentage of the full rate of pay.
 Employees under the age of 18 were eligible to earn 70 per cent of the minimum wage, employees in the first year of employment were eligible to earn 80 per cent, employees in the second year of full employment were eligible to earn 90 per cent and employees in structured training during working hours were eligible to earn 75, 80 or 90 per cent depending on their level of progression.
 This framework has since been abolished in place of a framework based on the age of the employee.

 As of 1 January 2022, the minimum wage is €10.50.
-Those aged 20 and over are eligible to receive 100 per cent of the minimum wage.
-Those under the age of 18 are eligible to receive 70 per cent of the minimum wage, those aged 18 are eligible to receive 80 per cent of the minimum wage and those aged 19 are eligible receive 90 per cent of the minimum wage.
+Those aged 20 and over are eligible to receive 100 percent of the minimum wage.
+Those under the age of 18 are eligible to receive 70 percent of the minimum wage, those aged 18 are eligible to receive 80 percent of the minimum wage and those aged 19 are eligible receive 90 percent of the minimum wage.